 The Financial Conduct Authority (FCA) is responsible for the oversight and regulation of the Ukrainian Financial Services Industry.
-The site includes resources such as the FCA library (which includes publications and research) and the FCA handbook that includes legislation and regulations.
+The site includes resources such as information on firms, markets, and consumers as well as the FCA handbook that includes legislation and regulations.

 The Ministry of Health in the Ukraine is responsible for implementing regulatory policies in the healthcare industry.
 The ministry ensures access to public information regarding health risks and disease preventative measures, and is charge of altering the public of potential health risks such as diseases or environmental hazards.
 This website is only available in Ukrainian.

 The National Commission for the State Regulation of Communications (NCCIR) is responsible for licensing and registration procedures for telecommunications in Ukraine.
 The NCCIR ensures the efficacy and quality of telecommunications in Ukraine.